-There are a wide variety of different techniques and sleep aids that promote a normal, high quality night's sleep leading to full alertness and energy during the day.
-Just as one might practice good dental hygiene to keep teeth and gums in good shape, "sleep hygiene" is designed to keep sleep healthy and restore energy for the following day's activities.
+A wide variety of different techniques and sleep aids promote a normal, high-quality night's sleep leading to full alertness and energy during the day.
+Just as one might practice good dental hygiene to keep teeth and gums in good shape, good sleep hygiene is designed to improve the quantity and quality of sleep.

-Develop rituals that help with relaxation each night before bed.
-Often times, it can be helpful to develop "rituals" that one complete just prior to going to bed and getting ready to fall asleep.
-This might include such things as taking a warm bath, having a light snack, listening to a few minutes of music, or reading.
-Engaging in the same ritual each evening prior to going to bed can actually train the body that it is time to fall asleep.
+Develop rituals that help with relaxation.
+Helpful rituals might include taking a warm bath, having a light snack, listening to a few minutes of music, or reading.
+Engaging in the same ritual each evening before bed can train the body that it is time to fall asleep.

 Avoid naps during the day.
-Another bad habit with sleep disruption is the tendency to take naps during the day.
-Although this may seem like a good idea when one has experienced a night of non-restorative sleep, it can actually make the situation worse over the long term by continuing to disrupt a routine sleep-wake cycle.
+Although this may seem like a good idea when one has experienced a night of non-restorative sleep, it can actually make the situation worse over the long term.

-Keep a regular schedule.
-As much as possible, attempt to maintain a routine schedule throughout the day as well as activities prior to bedtime.
+Maintain a regular schedule.
 If someone has a chronic back pain problem and is continuing to work, maintaining a routine schedule is much easier.
-However, even the individual with chronic back pain that is on disability should attempt to maintain as much of a routine during the day as possible.
-This might include such things as eating meals at the same time throughout the day, engaging in other distractive or volunteer activities at regular times, and completing the pre-bedtime routine as discussed previously.
+However, even the individual with chronic back pain who is on disability should attempt to maintain as much of a daytime routine as possible.
+This might include eating meals at the same time, engaging in other distractive or volunteer activities at regular times, and sticking to a pre-bedtime routine.

 Avoid vigorous exercises within four to six hours of bedtime.
-Regular exercise can promote good sleep, but vigorous exercise just prior to bedtime can be disruptive.
-Any type of vigorous or cardiovascular exercise should be completed at least six hours prior to bedtime.
-Relaxing exercises such as yoga can be done prior to bedtime in order to help initiate a restful night's sleep.
-Of course, regular appropriate exercise is also helpful for a chronic back pain problem.
+Regular exercise is usually helpful for back pain, and promotes good sleep, but vigorous exercise just before bedtime can be disruptive.
+Any vigorous or cardiovascular exercise should be completed at least six hours before bedtime.
+Relaxing exercises such as yoga can be done before bedtime in order to help initiate a restful night's sleep.